ViCA: Efficient Multimodal LLMs with Vision-Only Cross-Attention: Introduction

 In this work, we empirically test this hypothesis by freezing visual tokens immediately after projection, completely removing their self-attention and FFN updates.
-Surprisingly, this aggressive simplification results in only a marginal performance drop, indicating that \emph{projected visual embeddings are already well aligned with the LLM’s semantic space}.
-In effect, repeated self-attention-based refinement of visual tokens provides little additional benefit.
-We further investigate where vision–language interaction truly takes place within the Transformer.
-By analyzing the cosine similarity of text representations before and after text-vision cross-attention at each layer, we observe that effective multimodal interaction is concentrated in only a small subset of layers.
+Surprisingly, this aggressive simplification results in only a marginal performance drop, indicating that \emph{projected visual embeddings are already well aligned with the LLM's semantic space}.
+Thus, repeated self-attention-based refinement of visual tokens provides little additional benefit.
+To further locate the necessary cross-modal read paths, we analyze layer-wise cosine similarity of text representations before and after text-to-vision cross-attention, finding that effective multimodal interaction is concentrated in only a few layers.

-Based on these findings, we propose \textbf{ViCA} (Vision-only Cross-Attention): a minimal and efficient MLLM architecture that is conceptually closer to early cross-attention-based models, yet grounded in modern LLM backbones and empirical analysis.
-In ViCA, visual tokens bypass self-attention and FFNs entirely, and vision–language interaction is realized solely through sparse cross-attention at a small set of key layers.
-We validate ViCA through extensive experiments across three representative MLLM backbones and nine widely used multimodal benchmarks covering diverse vision–language reasoning tasks.
+Based on these findings, we propose \textbf{ViCA} (Vision-only Cross-Attention), a minimal and efficient MLLM architecture that reinterprets visual tokens as read-only memory for the LLM.
+Inspired by early cross-attention-based MLLMs but derived from redundancy diagnostics in modern self-attention MLLMs, ViCA removes visual-token self-attention and FFN updates, preserving vision--language interaction only through sparse text-to-vision cross-attention at a small set of key layers.
+We validate ViCA across 3 representative backbones and 9 widely used multimodal benchmarks.
 The results show that ViCA preserves 98\% of baseline accuracy, while reducing visual-side computation to 4\% of the original architecture.
-To ensure a rigorous and fair comparison, we benchmark our approach against \emph{26} existing pruning methods, encompassing both token‑level and operation‑level strategies.
-Across all tested settings, ViCA consistently achieves superior performance–efficiency trade‑offs, demonstrating that \emph{architecturally eliminating redundant visual computation is more effective than dynamically pruning it within a self-attention-based framework}.
+Compared with \emph{26} existing pruning methods covering both token-level and operation-level strategies, ViCA consistently achieves superior performance--efficiency trade-offs, demonstrating that \emph{architecturally eliminating redundant visual computation is more effective than dynamically pruning it within a self-attention-based framework}.